 Former Securities and Exchange Commission Chair Mary Schapiro described the situation to the commission in this way: “Many major financial institutions created asymmetric compensation packages that paid employees enormous sums for short-term success, even if these same decisions result in significant long-term losses or failure for investors and taxpayers.”
 To take just one example, top executives of Bear Stearns and Lehman Brothers – the two big investment banks whose failure triggered the crisis – got paid $2.5 billion in the years leading up to the financial collapse.
 Despite their firms’ disastrous collapse, they got to keep every dime of it.

 Risk-taking of this sort wasn’t always how things worked on Wall Street.
 In the decades after World War II, many of the big investment banks were private partnerships, meaning that senior managers’ funds were constantly at risk and they could only collect their full payouts upon retiring, as opposed to in annual bonuses or stock options.
+In this day and age, looking at the stock options that are available to you has become very popular, with many people turning to online brokerages like IG (read the ig broker review here) to see how they can invest their money wisely.
+Some people find that this is a much better option than simply waiting for retirement.
+Of course, there are other methods of investment too, with one of the newest investments being in digital currencies such as bitcoin.
+There are various bitcoin systems and each Bitcoin System varies, but essentially, the digital currency doesn’t apply in a physical form so doesn’t have to follow any laws or guidelines, making it a great investment route.
+Not only can it be one of the best investment opportunities to choose from, being open to the idea of being able to buy bitcoins, or BTC kaufen, also allows the investor to make money at a much quicker rate, which could do wonders for your overall financial situation.
+This could also help to make the stepping stones toward retirement much easier to handle.
+But at the time of the war, waiting until retirement to get these funds was seen as normal.
 During the decades after the war, in fact, pay inside the financial industry was roughly equal to pay outside of the industry.
 However, when investment banks went public in the 1980s and 1990s, bets were increasingly made with the money of shareholders, and firm pay structures began to reward the risk-taking that would lead to short-term paydays for companies, at the price of longer-term stability.

 The Dodd-Frank financial reform law includes a specific provision to address precisely this problem, but it hasn’t been implemented yet.
 Section 956(b) of the law requires that financial regulators ban any type of incentive pay arrangements at banks that act to encourage inappropriate risk-taking.
 The statute tells regulators to write rules to implement the ban within nine months of the signing of the law.
 Yet today, almost four years after the law was passed, regulators still have not put these required restrictions on Wall Street pay in place.What’s more, not only do the rules remain unfinished, but the initial proposal by the regulators was much too weak to get the job done.
 The regulators initial proposal to implement Section 956(b) includes general language telling bank boards of directors to design pay packages that don’t encourage excessive risk.
 But the major specific requirement in the proposal is that large banks set aside at least half of bonus payments to be paid out over three years.
 To comply with this requirement, a bank could pay their executives half of their bonus at the time it was earned, and then another third of the remaining half the next year, another third the year after that, and a final third three years after the bonus was earned.
 So as little as one-sixth of the total bonus could be deferred for the full three year period.
 This new requirement is weak compared to old partnership incentives that held executives’ wealth genuinely at risk based on the long-term consequences of their actions.